GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 (Unfortunately, the tabs are not visible in the md output.)
 The conversion to full CoNLL can be done using Python or `gf-ud reduced2conll` (available on eduserv) or with [this script](https://gist.github.com/harisont/612a87d20f729aa3411041f873367fa2).

-Once you have full CoNLL, you can use for instance the gf-ud tool or [the online CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html) to visualize it.
+Once you have full CoNLL, you can use [deptreepy](https://github.com/aarneranta/deptreepy/), [gf-ud](https://github.com/grammaticalFramework/gf-ud) or [the online CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html) to visualize it.

+With deptreepy, you will need to issue the command

+`cat my-file.conllu | python deptreepy.py visualize_conllu > my-file.html`

+which creates an HTML file you can open in you web browser.

-If you use the gf-ud tool, you will need to issue the command
+If you use the gf-ud tool, the command is

 `cat my-file.conllu | ./gf-ud conll2pdf`

+which generates a PDF.
+However, this does not support all foreign characters.

-It is possible that you won't be able to visualize the trees directly on eduserv.
+(It is possible that you won't be able to visualize the trees directly on eduserv.
-Building gf-ud and running this command on your machine requires Haskell and the GF libraries, as well as LaTeX to show the pdf output.
+Building gf-ud and running this command on your machine requires Haskell and the GF libraries, as well as LaTeX to show the pdf output.)

-## Chapter 4: phrase structure analysis
+## (Chapter 4: phrase structure analysis)

+> __NOTE:__ chapter 4 is __not__ required in the 2024 edition of the course.
+> You are of course welcome to try out these exercises, but they will not be graded.

 ### Prerequisites: get `gf-ud` to work
 There are multiple ways to use `gf-ud`: